 Black and white photography is simply my favorite, and it should be no surprise that the first real post here is about black and white photography.
 Simply put, black and white allows you to help set the mood or emotion for a photo.
 After all, photography is story-telling.

 For example, this lioness wasn’t very excited about my presence.
 Please excuse Instagram’s embedded distortions.

-I was able to help express what I felt as her lack of enthusiasm of me being there by turning her into a black and white photo.
+I was able to help express what I felt as her lack of enthusiasm for me being there by turning her into a black-and-white photo.

-Sure, you get the gist of mood, but what are advantages to black and white photography outside of mood?
+Sure, you get the gist of mood, but what are the advantages of black-and-white photography outside of mood?

 - Composition — It focuses on composition.
 Lines, shapes, and textures come alive with lights and shadows all giving perspective.

 - Distractions — The subject of your story can’t come alive if the audience can’t sift through the noise.
 Along with distracting colors and objects, sometimes you can save a photo with harsh lighting.